microfundiv-lab/microfundiv-lab.github.io/index.md

 %}

 {% capture text %}
-We are a small, but diverse team.
+We are a small, but enthusiastic team.
 Click below if you want to find out more about our individual research interests.

 {%
   include link.html